Special L-values of geometric motives: Are special -values given by the Arakelov intersection pairing?

-Under \refmcon{perfect}, the pole order conjecture is equivalent to $\ord_{s=0} L(M, s) = - \sum_{i \in \Z} (-1)^i \dim \Hc^i(M)$.
-We are now going to expound some structural properties of the conjecture.
-In order to state the compatibility with the functional equation, we shall need the following conjecture of Deligne's.
+We expound some structural properties of the conjecture.
+In order to state the compatibility with the functional equation, we shall need the following conjecture due to Deligne.
 It implies the compatibility of the $L$-values conjecture for critical pure motives $M_\eta$ over $\Q$ (i.e., motives such that $\Hw^i(M_\eta) = 0$, $i =0, 1$) with the functional equation \cite[Theorem 5.6]{Deligne:Valeurs}.

 \conj \cite[Conjecture 6.6]{Deligne:Valeurs} \mylabel{conj_rankone} Let $M$ be a pure motive over $\Q$ with respect to homological equivalence, i.e., a direct summand in $\PureMot_\hom(\Q)$ of $h(X_\eta, m)$ where $X_\eta / \Q$ is smooth projective.
 Assume that $M$ is of rank one, that is to say, its Betti realization (or, equivalently, de Rham or $\ell$-adic realization) is one-dimensional.
-Then $M$ is of the form $M(\epsilon)(n)$, where $n$ is an integer and $\epsilon: \Gal(\Q) \r \Q^\times$ is a finite character and $M(\epsilon)$ denotes the Dirichlet motive to the one-dimensional representation, $\epsilon$, of $\Gal(\Q)$ (\lc). \xconj
+Then $M$ is of the form $M(\epsilon)(n)$, where $n$ is an integer and $\epsilon: \Gal(\Q) \r \Q^\times$ is a finite character and $M(\epsilon)$ denotes the Dirichlet motive attached to the one-dimensional representation, $\epsilon$, of $\Gal(\Q)$ (\lc). \xconj